ACLED

 Special Projects

-Focused Conflict Monitoring: ACLED provides analysis on several current conflicts and political violence, including the Ukraine Conflict Monitor, Yemen Conflict Observatory, and Gaza Monitor.
+Focused Conflict Monitoring: ACLED provides analysis on several current conflicts and political violence, including the Ukraine Conflict Monitorarrow-up-right, Yemen Conflict Observatoryarrow-up-right, and Gaza Monitorarrow-up-right.

 Not every focused conflict monitor is available for every registered user.